visual-framework/vf-core/components/vf-design-tokens/README.md

 ## Building

-To update these run `gulp vf-tokens` from the `vf-design-tokens` folder.
+To update these run `gulp vf-tokens` from `./components/vf-design-tokens`.